pivotal/docs-tap/scst-store/cli_docs/insight_package_sources.md

 ## insight package sources

-Get sources that contain the given package by name
+Get sources that contain the given package by name.

 ### Synopsis

-Get sources that contain the given package by name
+Get sources that contain the given package by name.

 ```
 insight package sources --name <package name> [flags]